-Non-compliance (in the context of laws and regulations)-Acts of omission or commission, intentional or unintentional, committed by the entity, or by those charged with governance, by management or by other individuals working for or under thr direction of the entity, which are contrary to the prevailing laws or regulations.
-Non-compliance does not include personal misconduct unrelated to the business activities of the entity.
+Non-compliance (in the context of laws and regulations)-Acts of omission or commission by the entity, either intentional or unintentional, which are contrary to the prevailing laws or regulations.
+Such acts include transactions entered into by, or in the name of, the entity, or on its behalf, by those charged with governance, management or employees.
+Non-compliance does not include personal misconduct (unrelated to the business activities of the entity) by those charged with governance, management or employees of the entity.